Whether you’re facing license suspension, a fine, or jail time, you want solid competent legal representation in court.

-A first offense Driving Under the Influence charge carries a maximum penalty of a year in jail.
+A first offense driving under the influence charge carries a maximum penalty of one year in jail.
 Therefore, you are entitled to request a trial by jury.

 No!
 The preliminary breath test given at the scene is a guide for the police officer to determine if a DUI arrest is appropriate.
 The results of the PBT are not admissible in court.

-What is the penalty for a DUI?
+What Is the Penalty for a DUI?

-What is the legal standard for a DUI arrest ?
+What Is the Legal Standard for a DUI Arrest?

 If a driver’s BAC is 0.07 or higher but less than 0.08, then it is presumed that the driver was impaired by alcohol.

-Is a DUI a misdemeanor or felony?
+Is a DUI a Misdemeanor or Felony?

 In the State of Maryland, a DUI is a misdemeanor.

-What is ignition interlock?
+What is Ignition Interlock?

-In addition to blowing into the device to start the vehicle, the device will also ask for random tests while the vehicle is being driven.
+In addition to blowing into it to start the vehicle, the device will also ask for random tests while the vehicle is being driven.
 If the driver doesn’t provide a sufficient sample of breath, the device records a refusal and an alarm will sound until the vehicle is turned off.

-If you are a subsequent offender, it may be beneficial for you to consider more intensive inpatient treatment.
+If you are a repeat offender, you may want to consider more intensive inpatient treatment.